cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/readme.md

 ```python
     # app.run(host='0.0.0.0', debug=True, port=5003)
 ```
+### Recreation of the required files
+To recreate the files in `CrossGraph.zip`, please read [Dataset creation](KGToolbox/readme.md) section `CrossGraph` to create the required files for training models and
+follow [Model training](Training/readme.md) to train the models.

+To recreate the files in `Dictionaries.zip`, please read [Dictionary creation](KGToolbox/readme.md) section `Dictionaries (DATA/Dictionaries folder)` to create the dictionary files.

+For deployment purpose, please zip the folder to create the `CrossGraph.zip` file.

+To recreate the files in `EntityLinking.zip`, please read .
+For deployment purpose, zip the folder to create `EntityLinking.zip`

 ### Other Services
 To run the full functions of the Marie system, three other systems are required: